 3. Geographical coverage: Entire Baltic Sea (see Fig. 1).

-5. Methodology and frequency of data collection: Information based on national monitoring samples analysed and identified by phytoplankton experts, using the mandatory HELCOM methods (HELCOM 2014).
+5. Methodology and frequency of data collection: Information based on national monitoring samples analysed and identified by phytoplankton experts, using the mandatory HELCOM methods (HELCOM 2017).

-Additional explanation on the counting procedure in size classes was given by Olenina et al. (2006).
-Sampling frequency was variable in dependency of the national monitoring cruises.
+Additional explanation on the counting procedure using size classes was given by Olenina et al. (2006).
+Sampling frequency varies in dependency of the national monitoring cruises.
 At least one sample per month has to be available to allow the calculation of the seasonal average.
 This precondition could also be fulfilled by pooling nearby stations.
 Only in a few exceptions, mentioned in the Assessment section, data are presented despite missing data from one month out of three.
 The total number of samples is indicated in each diagram in Fig. 2.